colindaven/jbrowse2_utils/README.md

-# Bash scripts for writing assemblies and tracks to JBrowse2.
+# Bash scripts for JBrowse2.

+Write assemblies and tracks to JBrowse2.

 This should be self explanatory for the most part, but helpful to speed up adding large numbers of tracks.